ErikMagnuson/cs6750_individualProject/README.md

+## Disclaimer - This project was heavily vibe coded

 # Gemini Predictive Text Web App

 This is a simple web application built with Flask and Python that uses the Google Gemini API to provide real-time predictive text suggestions.
 As a user types into a text area, the application suggests the most likely next words and completes phrases for them.